Enjoy impressionism!

 What techniques were used?

 Most sources on Impressionism just render some famous oil paintings.
 The centennial exposition ’the new painting’ in 1986 was devoted principally to paintings (R2,p23).
-But as you have seen above, many other techniques / media were used.
-See the links for overviews of the exhibited aquarelles, pastels, drawings, engravings, sculptures, fans and works made with mixed techniques and with other techniques and works that can be classified as applied art.
+But many other techniques / media were used.
+See the links for overviews of the exhibited aquarelles, pastels, drawings, engravings, sculptures and fans.
+And also of works made with mixed techniques, with other techniques and works that can be classified as applied art.
 You can also find overviews of the used techniques per year: 1874, 1876, 1877, 1879, 1880, 1881, 1882 and 1886.

 Who were the 57 partaking ‘impressionists’?